jadeleafmoon/vue3-playground/README.md

 # Welcome!

-This project is a play to test and build features using Vue 3 - Options API.
+This project is a playground to test and build features using Vue 3 - Options API.

 The order in which I'll build test projects are:
 - Vue 3 - Options API